mozilla/nunjucks/docs/templating.md

 ### center

-Centers the value in a field of a given width.
+Centers the value in a field of a given width:

 **Input**